7 Website Popup Mistakes That Kill Your Conversions (And What to Do Instead)

 If you’re offering discounts or free shipping for orders over a certain amount, you might already be writing it in your popups with small letters.
 However, these footnotes are easy to overlook and create disappointment among your new subscribers who don’t fulfill the requirements.

 A better way to prevent frustration is to show your discount popups only to visitors that qualify for it.
-With our SiteData feature, for example, you can show your popup to visitors that have a cart value of $50 and above.
+With SiteData, for example, you can show your popup to visitors that have a cart value of $50 and above.
 This way, your popups will be more targeted and less frustrating.

 Conclusion